 These are just a few long-term effects of severe burn injuries.
 It shows that burn injuries are more than just a few months of pain and healing, and can be an entire lifetime of pain and disease.

 If you have been burned in a car accident; or suffered an electrical burn from a malfunctioning tool or piece of equipment; or if you’ve been burned due to unsafe working conditions – if you have suffered any type of burn injury due to someone’s negligence, you need strong and knowledgeable representation.
 Our attorneys can work to secure the compensation that not only covers the medical costs of your injury as it stands right now, but for all the pain and suffering that is probable to happen in your future.
-Gainsberg Law has experienced burn injury attorneys who can help you.
+Gainsberg Injury and Accident Lawyers has experienced burn injury attorneys who can help you.
 For a free consultation, call us today in Chicago, or use our contact form.
 We want to fight for you.